idleberg/sublime-nsis/README.md

 Assuming that you're already familiar with NSIS, you can build yourself a setup executable to install this package.
 Download `installer.nsi` from the scripts folder, compile the source and execute the generated file.
 You can choose which packages you want to install.

-There's also a collection [Sublime Text Packages][6] available, that also comes with a Windows installer.
+There's also a collection of [Sublime Text Packages][6] available as a Windows installer.

 ### Manual installation